suhrig/arriba/README.md

 docker build --tag arriba:latest https://raw.githubusercontent.com/suhrig/arriba/master/Dockerfile
 ```

-If you have not already downloaded the annotation/assembly and built a STAR index, run the `download_references.sh` script inside the container.
+Run the `download_references.sh` script inside the container.
+The script downloads the assembly hs37d5 and GencodeV19 annotation.
+Please refer to the manual installation instructions or modify the `Dockerfile`, if you wish to use a different assembly/annotation.
+The script generates a STAR index from the downloaded files.
 Note that this step requires ~30 GB of RAM and 8 cores (can be adjusted with `--env THREADS=...`).
 The files will be extracted to the directory `/path/to/references` in the following example:

 ```
 docker run --rm -t -v /path/to/references:/references arriba:latest download_references.sh